This Guide outlines some emerging developments within the field of knowledge translation and exchange (KTE) to support policy making in health.

 Knowledge Brokering is also used to refer to the processes and activities of individuals and organisations which act as intermediaries between researchers and policy makers to support evidence-informed policy making.
 Knowledge Brokers may use push, pull or interaction approaches (Lomas 2011).

 In recognition that knowledge is exchanged through networks, there are also a number of facilitated network and community of practice models which encourage informal knowledge exchange and diffusion of knowledge between members.
-One Australian example is the Collaborative Research Hub, an initiative of General Practice Queensland and Griffith University which facilitates collaboration and linkage and exchange between researchers, experts and the Divisions of General Practice to both inform research and apply the findings.

 A Systems model